 Many couples opt for two outfits - one casual and one more formal.
-I am no designer, but what I can say is that I suggest that you try to coordinate instead of match.
+Try to coordinate instead of match.
 If you can, stay away from small patterns as they might not show up in your final images.
-For the ladies, jewelry, scarves, light jackets and colored shoes photograph really well.
+For the ladies, jewelry, long flowy dresses, and light jackets work really well.
 Guys can try a sports coat, jacket, or cardigan to change things up a bit.
 Please dress for the location as well.
 If we are shooting at a trail, try to bring a pair of boots or shoes that work with dirt and grass.

 Please remember that I am not expecting you to be professional models.
 99% of the time I am working with normal, everyday couples.
 In general, it takes a few minutes to "warm up".
 Don’t be nervous!
 Trust me and allow me to be creative and you’ll have an awesome shoot!